 Contact tracing has been extremely effective in fighting previous epidemics, such as Ebola and SARS.
 With COVID-19, one of the most infectious diseases the world has encountered, contact tracing has become more critical than ever.
 It is a measure that mobilizes, not only healthcare providers but also businesses and individual citizens, to slow the spread of the disease.

 What is contact tracing?

 Through contact tracing, service providers work with a recently diagnosed person to try and track down everyone with whom he or she has had close contact during the infectious period.
-The people in question are then contacted and informed of the fact that they may possibly be infected, and are educated as to what to do to prevent infection from spreading further.
+Contact tracers contact and inform the people in question.
+They educate them on to what to do to prevent infection from spreading further.

 “Contacts are provided with education, information, and support to understand their risk, what they should do to separate themselves from others who are not exposed, monitor themselves for illness, and the possibility that they could spread the infection to others even if they themselves do not feel ill,” the Center for Disease Control (CDC) explains.

 Contact tracing is absolutely critical in the fight against COVID-19; the full reopening of the country depends on it.